AB 841 (Weber) would prohibit the marketing in schools of junk food that does not meet the “Smart Snack” standards.

 Sacramento, CA 95814

-The American Academy of Pediatrics, California (AAP-CA) representing over 5,000 California pediatricians strongly supports AB 841 (Weber) to prohibit the marketing in schools of junk food that does not meet the “Smart Snack” standards.
+The American Academy of Pediatrics, California (AAP-CA), representing over 5,000 California pediatricians, strongly supports proposed legislation AB 841 (Weber).
+AB 841 (Weber) prohibits the marketing in schools of junk food that does not meet the “Smart Snack” standards.

 Even though these new standards are in place, the marketing of junk food to children is big business.
 A report from the Federal Trade Commission showed that companies spend $149 million on in-school food marketing.
 The marketing of junk food directly to our children and youth adversely.
 Research shows that food brand recognition by children even in preschool predicts a higher body mass index (BMI), demonstrating that name brand marketing/advertising has a strong impact on childhood obesity.

 Pediatricians spend significant time counseling families and children on how to make healthy choices and establish healthy habits.
 Using unhealthy foods and beverages as incentives for school performance undermines the overarching goal of creating healthy habits.
 Schools must be places where kids receive a consistent set of messages about healthy eating.
 If the unhealthy food or beverage cannot be sold in school, then it should also not be promoted in school.